ian-hank/acme-rest-service/README.md

 # ACME Corporation REST Service

-A RESTful API to support ACME Corp in their endeavors to investigate counterfiet widget production and duplication.
+A demo RESTful API to support ACME Corp in their endeavors to investigate counterfiet widget production and duplication.
 Below you can find the details for interacting with this API as well as the prerequisites for using this API.
+The API is essentially just managing the creation of fake accounts to use for investigating the perps.

 ---